Marian Rose

 Marian Rose (1933-1970) was an international motorcycle speedway rider from Poland.

 Speedway career

 Rose won a gold medal in the Speedway World Team Cup in the 1966 Speedway World Team Cup.
-Also in 1966 he competed in Continental Speedway final during the 1966 Individual Speedway World Championship.
+Also in 1966, he competed in Continental Speedway final during the 1966 Individual Speedway World Championship.

 Rose was killed in a race at the Stal Rzeszów Speedway Circuit on 19 April 1970, following a combination of hitting his head when falling off his bike and another rider crashing into him at the same time.

 The Motoarena Toruń im.
-Mariana Rosego in Poland is named after him and in 2023 a book was published about his life.
+Mariana Rosego in Poland is named after Rose and in 2023 a book was published about his life.